mac-cain13/R.swift/README.md

 Runtime validation with [`R.validate()`](Documentation/Examples.md#runtime-validation):
 - If all images used in storyboards and nibs are available
+- If all named colors used in storyboards and nibs are available
 - If all view controllers with storyboard identifiers can be loaded
 - If all custom fonts can be loaded